snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 mean of the chain, standard deviation of the chain samples, etc.), as well as the credible and prediction intervals for each model output.

-Auxilliary output is also generated to a directory called in the directory from which Dakota is run.
-The file contains diagnostic information regarding the MCMC process.
-The Matlab files contained in the directory contain the chain files.
-The files to load in Matlab are or , containing the full chain or the filtered chain values of the parameters [4]_.
-In addition, the accepted chain values that Dakota generates are written to a file in the run directory called (by default) .
+Auxilliary output is also generated to a directory called ``QuesoDiagnostics/`` in the directory from which Dakota is run.
+The file ``display_sub0.txt`` contains diagnostic information regarding the MCMC process.
+The Matlab files contained in the ``QuesoDiagnostics/`` directory contain the chain files.
+The files to load in Matlab are ``raw_chain.m`` or ``filtered_chain.m``, containing the full chain or the filtered chain values of the parameters [4]_.
+In addition, the accepted chain values that Dakota generates are written to a file in the run directory called (by default) ``dakota_mcmc_tabular.dat``.
 The first columns of this file are the posterior values of the input variables.
-If ``burn_in`` or ``sub_sampling_period`` are specified, the filtered acceptance chain is instead written to the file .
+If ``burn_in`` or ``sub_sampling_period`` are specified, the filtered acceptance chain is instead written to the file ``dakota_mcmc_tabular.dat``.
 This file contains the posterior values of the filtered MCMC chain, as well as the values of state variables and the resulting model responses.
 Finally, if one wants to see the likelihood of each point, specifying verbose output